Pegasust/felia/cloudflare-nginx/README.md

 ## How to apply changes

-- push changes
+- Push changes
-- `docker compose up -d`
+- Access Felia (Windows), pull the changes
 - `cloudflare-nginx/scripts/reload_nginx.sh` on a Docker client that connected to Felia